Tips & Strategies for Law School Reference Letters

 e) Follow-up.
 Two weeks after a writer agrees to to send the reference letter, verify that it reached its destination.
 If it hasn't, ask him to send a second copy.
 Send a thank-you note to each person who wrote a letter on your behalf.

 f) Writing Your Own.
-Increasingly (over the past several years), we've heard stories of candidates whose harried bosses were overwhelmed by the request to write a letter of recommendation.
-The applicants were instead instructed to write the letter themselves and simply submit it to the "author" for a signature.
+Increasingly, professors and bossses don't have the time to write quality reference letters.
+Instead, they ask the candidate to write the letter themselves and simply submit it to the "author" for a signature.
 Most applicants consider this a dream come true.
 After all, what could be better than a chance to "toot your own horn" under the guise of being your own boss or major professor?

 Sadly, most candidates haven't a clue what an excellent reference letter looks like.
-To assume the perspective and tone of someone in your recommender's position requires experience and perspicacity.
-Most letters written by the actual candidates are embarrassingly easy to spot: they are timid, stilted and one-dimensional.
-They include far too many details that a real reference letter wouldn't mention and they frequently are identical in tone to the candidate's own writing.
-We nearly automatically discount candidates who do this and make a mental note of the individual who supposedly wrote the reference.
+Further, it is difficult to assume the perspective and tone of someone in your recommender's position.
+As a result, most letters written by candidates are embarrassingly easy to spot: they are timid, stilted and one-dimensional.
+They include far too many details that a real reference letter wouldn't mention and they are identical in tone to the candidate's own writing.
+We automatically discount candidates who do this and make a mental note of the individual who supposedly wrote the reference.
 In a few cases, we've contacted them and they confirmed our suspicions.